wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - How does it work at the level of formal rules?
 Do we need zillion rules for every single primitive operation and its specification?
-- Decide the details of the char type.
+- Decide the details of the `Char` type.
 - Decide the details of division by zero.
 - We may also want to have other char types, like `Ascii` and `UTF-16`.
 - Alternatively, `Char` could be made more abstract and the encoding is just its property.